alexjcm/react-markdown-editor/README-prod.md

+# Build and run with Docker for development

+`docker build --rm -t alexjcm/markdown-editor .`

+`docker run --rm -p 3000:3000 --name markdown-app alexjcm/markdown-editor`

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Build and run with Docker for production

 `docker build --rm -f Dockerfile.prod -t alexjcm/markdown-editor .`

-`docker run --rm -p 80:80 --name markdown-app alexjcm/markdown-editor`

 Now that we have our optimized Docker image, let’s push it to Docker Hub: